microsoft/TypeAgent/ts/packages/cli/README.md

 ## Running

-After setting up and building at the workspace root, there are several additional ways to start the CLI in this directory.
+After setting up and building at the workspace root (repo `ts` directory), there are several additional ways to start the CLI in this directory.

+### Workspace root (repo `ts` directory)

+At the repo `ts` directory, run `pnpm run cli` or `pnpm run cli:dev` to run the development version.

 ### Globally Link the package